benmarwick/ros_badges/README.md

 - http://uwescience.github.io/reproducible/
 - http://uwescience.github.io/reproducible/guidelines.html

 This app was developed with help from [Steven Roberts](https://github.com/sr320) during the [2015 Mozilla Science Lab Sprint](https://www.mozillascience.org/global-sprint-2015) at the [UW eScience Data Science Studio](http://escience.washington.edu/dss).
+There are still a few row mismatches in the lower table, so it's not perfect yet, but it's a good proof of concept for increasing the visibility of reproducible research.